ecmwf/metview-python/docs/api/data_toc.rst

       - Builds an output :class:`Fieldset` using the values in the first as indices into the second

     * - :func:`set_values`
-      - Sets the value column in the :class:`Geopoints` variable.
+      - Sets the values in a :class:`Fieldset` or :class:`Geopoints`

     * - :func:`sort`
       - Sorts a vector according to an operator '<' (default) or '>'

     * - :func:`values`
-      - Returns a list of values from the given ODB column.
+      - Returns the values from a data object

 Geopoints data